J-1 Visa Public Health Jobs

 Does the two-year home residency requirement apply to public health J-1 holders?

 It often does.
 Public health J-1 programs are frequently funded by government sources or involve graduate-level training, both of which commonly trigger the two-year home residency requirement under INA Section 212(e).
-This means you'd need to return home for two years, or obtain a waiver, before changing to an H-1B or other work visa.
+This means you'd need to return home for two years, or obtain a waiver, before changing to an H-1B visa or other work visa.
 Confirm your program's status with your designated sponsor before you accept an offer.

 What documents does a J-1 public health Trainee need before the DS-2019 is issued?